 West Virginia is an approved member of SARA.

 Colleges and universities in West Virginia saved $2.5 million for initial authorization and save $750,000 annually on renewals, according to estimates in a return-on-investment study by the National Center for Higher Education Management Systems.

-West Virginia SARA representative: Mark Stotler, Director of Academic Programming, West Virginia Higher Education Policy Commission
+West Virginia SARA representative: Nikki Bryant, Compliance Officer for Authorization and Proprietary School Programs, West Virginia Higher Education Policy Commission

 Fact Book and Data Exchange

 The SREB Fact Book on Higher Education is a compilation of comparative data on topics including demographics; college enrollment, retention, progression and graduation; tuition and fees; student financial aid; state support for postsecondary education; and faculty salaries.
 The Fact Book is published bi-annually, but the data are updated annually and made available on the SREB website.